What is Title I?

 How does a student qualify for Title I services?

 The teachers and administrators spend the late summer and early fall collaborating with each other to ensure only identified students are provided Title I services.
 Data is gathered from various areas including, but not limited to: benchmark assessments, teacher-created assessments, course grades, as well as teacher recommendations to form as complete a picture of the students’ academic performance as possible.
 Only when triangulation is achieved – at least three data points that lead toward support – is the student considered qualified.

 How can parents become more involved with the Title I program?

 Title I has a parent involvement mission which is designed to:

 - Support a collaborative partnership among schools, parents, and communities

 - Maintain reciprocal communication between parents and schools

 As a parent of a student enrolled in a Title I program, you have the right to communication from the school.
 When your student has been identified for enrollment or exit, you will be notified by the school.
 You also have the right to refuse services.
 Finally, the school is responsible for holding a parent information meeting to inform parents and guardians of the program and its benefits.
 It is strongly encouraged that the parent or guardian becomes an active participant in the students overall education.
 Research clearly shows that a strong relationship between the school and the parents correlate to improved student academic performance.

-If you have any questions about the Title I program, please contact your student's Guidance Office.
+If you have any questions about the Title I program in your child's school, please contact your child's school administrator.